Free Papua Movement: 2019 Papuan protests

-2020-present
+2020–present

+On 25 April 2021, Special Forces major-general I Gusti Putu Danny Karya Nugraha, head of the Papua intelligence agency, was killed when he was shot in the head while in an ambush in a heavily armed military convoy.

-On 5 March 2022, Sebby Sambom, TPNPB-OPM spokesperson alongside Terianus Satto supported the 2022 Russian invasion of Ukraine claiming similarity of Ukrainian police and military treatment of Russian minority as genocide with Indonesian police and military treatment of Papuans.
+On 5 March 2022, Sebby Sambom, a TPNPB-OPM spokesperson, alongside Terianus Satto supported the 2022 Russian invasion of Ukraine, claiming alleged similarity of Ukrainian police and military treatment of the Russian minority as genocide with Indonesian police and military treatment of Papuans.
 TPNPB-OPM claimed Russian government support of pro-Russian separatists as justified, and claimed that both Indonesia and Ukraine are "capitalist puppets" of the United States.

-In 2023, Papuan separatists took a New Zealand pilot hostage, named Philip Mehrtens, and set fire to the plane.
+On 7 February 2023, Papuan separatists attacked and set fire to a plane, after taking the pilot and five passengers hostage.
+The passengers were soon released.
+The New Zealander pilot, Philip Mehrtens, remained in captivity until 21 September 2024.
 The flight was operated by Indonesian airline Susi Air that operates flights in and out of Papua.
 The TPNPB has claimed responsibility for the kidnapping and attack, stating that they would be targeting all foreigners as a part of their campaign.
-On the 15th of February, photos of the pilot showed him to be in relatively good health and guarded by armed insurgents from the Papua movement.
-The group said that he would not be freed from captivity until authorities recognize the independence of the region.
+On 15 February, photos of the pilot showed him to be in relatively good health and guarded by armed insurgents from the Papua movement.
+The group said that he would not be freed from captivity until authorities recognise the independence of the region.
+In June 2024, it was reported that the rebels wanted to free Mehrtens, but there had been "complications" including a failed rescue in April which left casualties on both sides.
+On 21 September 2024, Mehrtens was freed.

+On 3 April 2023, four Indonesian soldiers died and another five suffered gunshot injuries in an attack led by Egianus Kogoya in Nduga, Papua.

 Armed wing

-The Free Papua Movement has 3 armed wings, namely:
+The Free Papua Movement has many armed wings, namely: